 The model uses general tax revenues adjusted for one-time or non-recurring items plus certain investment income and miscellaneous revenues ("DAAC Revenues").
 These revenue items are contained in the State's Comprehensive Annual Financial Report.
-Due to both the adoption of, and the scheduled expiration of, sales and use tax increases and individual income and corporate income tax surcharges, the Committee has departed from its historic practice of assuming a conservative 3% average annual growth assumption for the revenues used in the model.
-The Office of State Budget and Management ("OSBM") has been consulted to provide actual projections through FY 2021 that incorporate the sunset of these taxes and surcharges.
+The Office of State Budget and Management ("OSBM") has been consulted to provide actual projections through FY 2022.
 See Appendix A for more details on the specific revenue items utilized by the model and the revenue projections utilized throughout the model horizon.